LESCO Detects 544 Power Pilferers In 24 Hours - UrduPoint

 LESCO Detects 544 Power Pilferers In 24 Hours

-Lahore Electric Supply Company (LESCO) has detected a total of 544 connections from where the customers were pilfering electricity in all its circles of five districts (Lahore, Sheikhupura, Nankana Sahib, Kasur and Okara) during its anti-power theft campaign in the last 24 hour
+The Lahore Electric Supply Company (LESCO) detected a total of 544 connections from where customers were pilfering electricity in all its circles of five districts (Lahore, Sheikhupura, Nankana Sahib, Kasur and Okara) during its anti-power theft campaign in the last 24 hour

-LAHORE, (UrduPoint / Pakistan Point News - 26th Nov, 2024) Lahore Electric Supply Company (LESCO) has detected a total of 544 connections from where the customers were pilfering electricity in all its circles of five districts (Lahore, Sheikhupura, Nankana Sahib, Kasur and Okara) during its anti-power theft campaign in the last 24 hour.
+LAHORE, (UrduPoint / Pakistan Point News - 27th Nov, 2024) The Lahore Electric Supply Company (LESCO) detected a total of 544 connections from where customers were pilfering electricity in all its circles of five districts (Lahore, Sheikhupura, Nankana Sahib, Kasur and Okara) during its anti-power theft campaign in the last 24 hour.

-The LESCO spokesman told media here Tuesday that the company has also submitted FIR applications against electricity thieves, out of which 212 FIRs have been registered in respective police stations, while 37 accused have been arrested by the respective police.
+A LESCO spokesman told the media here Wednesday that the company had also submitted FIR applications against electricity thieves, out of which 164 FIRs have been registered in respective police stations, while 35 accused have been arrested by the respective police.

-Grand anti-power theft operations against electricity thieves are being conducted on the directives of the Federal Power Division and the LESCO Chief Executive Officer (CEO) Engineer Shahid Haider is supervising these operations.

-The LESCO chief vowed that the operations would continue without discrimination until the complete end of electricity theft.
-The electricity pilferers as well as the LESCO officers and employees who facilitate them are also being brought to justice.

-During last 24 hours of the anti-power theft campaign, the spokesman added, large commercial consumers were found involved in electricity theft.
-Among the seized connections, 16 commercial, 03 agricultural, 03 Industrial and 522 domestic, and all of them were also disconnected and charged with detection units.
-All these connections were disconnected and charged with a total of 349,259 units as detection bill amounting to Rs 15.216 million.
+During last 24 hours of the anti-power theft campaign, the spokesman added, large commercial consumers were also found involved in electricity theft.
+Among the seized connections, 19 commercial, five agricultural, and 520 domestic, and all of them were also disconnected and charged with detection units.
+All these connections were disconnected and charged with a total of 357,488 units as detection bill amounting to Rs.
+16.375 million.

 Recent Stories